kohler/masstree-beta/README.md

 ##Test Masstree with `mtclient`##

-`mtclient` supports almost the same set of workloads that `kvtest` does, but it sends queries to the Masstree deamon over network.
+`mtclient` supports almost the same set of workloads that `mttest` does, but it sends queries to the Masstree deamon over network.

-To start Masstree deamon, run:
+To start Masstree daemon, run:

 <pre>
 $ ./mtd --logdir=[LOG_DIRS]  --ckdir=[CHECKPOINT_DIRS]